jawaad-ahmad/dev-inf/README.md

 Bootstrap Base Install
 ================================================================================

-**Note:** This section only needs to be run once to create the vdi-base.ova file.
-If this section was previously run, then it can be skipped unless rebuild of the vdi-base.ova is desired.
+**Note:** This section only needs to be run once to create the base OVA files.
+If this section was previously run, then it can be skipped unless rebuild of the base OVA(s) is desired.

 **Note:** This section assumes no network connection is available.
 If the steps above have been completed adequately, then the remainder of this procedure can